Muqadas53/github-demo/README.md

 # github-demo
-I want to check my skills .I am muqadas fatima i want to show my skills
+I want to check my skills .I am muqadas fatima i want to show my skills you know who you are